4kent4/daily-quotes/README.md

-# this is a random quotes app
+# this is a random quotes app using API